-RATIONALE C.2 (NEW TECHNOLOGIES)
+Rationale C.2 (New Technologies)

-New technologies (including mobile telephony, wireless media devices and online space such as the world wide web) and the applications they make available (social networking sites such as Facebook and Myspace, Twitter, YouTube and other interactive media) provide unparalleled opportunities for people across the world, especially young people, to break down barriers that isolate and separate them sadly, as Technology advances, becoming cheaper and more accessible, and as children and young people grow in skills and familiarity and move out of the protection nets once provided by their families and other adult careers, there is an urgent need to take action in this area.
+New technologies (including mobile telephony, wireless media devices and on-line space such as the world wide web) and the applications they make available (social networking sites such as Facebook and Myspace, Twitter, YouTube and other interactive media) provide unparalleled opportunities for people across the world, especially young people, to break down barriers that isolate and separate them sadly, as Technology advances, becoming cheaper and more accessible, and as children and young people grow in skills and familiarity and move out of the protection nets once provided by their families and other adult careers, there is an urgent need to take action in this area.
 This action should be complementary to the action of Government and Law Enforcement, and should focus on using the social outreach and privileged position of BPWI in the community (Resolution 2 Helsinki 2011).

-ACTION PLAN (under rationale C.1 - Physical violence)

-- ✓ Propagate the "culture" of safety in the workplace- working with the public, handling money, working alone (including journeys to and from work and at home). - ✓ Prepare positive actions for the prevention of abuse, sexual and non sexual violence in workplaces, at home and in social spaces. - ✓ Drive Governments to prepare regulations for the protection of women in the workplace, at home and in social spaces.

-ACTION PLAN (under rationale C.2 - New technologies)
+Action Plan C.2

-- ✓ Train women to use and exploit "networks and cloud services". - ✓ Eradicate the inappropriate use of technology against violence on women and girls (Resolution 2). - ✓ Develop a Social Opportunity and Healthcare model using the principles of Cloud Services. - ✓ Improve the quality of life of elderly people and their care-givers and relatives. - ✓ Help to personalise Health and Social Care. - ✓ Raise awareness and building consensus via the cooperation of stakeholders and the establishment of a best practices internet portal for smart homes and independent applications.
+Train women to use and exploit "networks and cloud services".

+Eradicate the inappropriate use of technology against violence on women and girls (Resolution 2).

+Develop a Social Opportunity and Healthcare model using the principles of Cloud Services.

+Improve the quality of life of elderly people and their care-givers and relatives.

+Help to personalise Health and Social Care.

+Raise awareness and building consensus via the cooperation of stakeholders and the establishment of a best practices internet portal for smart homes and independent applications
-HUMAN AND SOCIO-ECONOMIC VALUES OF HEALTH AND WELL-BEING IN THE GLOBALIZATION ERA (SDG N. 3)